 The student's academic file, kept in the Office of the Registrar, contains a permanent record which lists courses, credits, and grades achieved at Lakeland; courses and credits accepted in transfer from other colleges which contributed to the Lakeland degree; date and type of degree awarded; major field(s) of study; minor field(s) of study; and honors awarded at graduation.
 A student's academic file may also contain information related to course withdrawals, including medical withdrawals.

-A college transcript is a record of the student's academic progress including courses, credits, grades, major(s), minor(s), and honors earned at Lakeland College and credits accepted in transfer from other schools.
-In accord with the Rights and Privacy Act, transcripts are considered confidential and will not be released to a third party, other than authorized college personnel, without the written permission of the student.
+A college transcript is a record of the student's academic progress including courses, credits, grades, major(s), minor(s), and honors earned at Lakeland University and credits accepted in transfer from other schools.
+In accord with the Rights and Privacy Act, transcripts are considered confidential and will not be released to a third party, other than authorized university personnel, without the written permission of the student.
 Requests for transcripts should be presented, in writing, to the Office of the Registrar, giving notice of at least one week.
-All transcript requests must include the student's signature, social security number, and name when attending Lakeland College.
-The cost of each transcript is $8.00.
-A request for a rush transcript, to be fulfilled in two business days or less, carries a $10.00 charge.
-Please note that all financial obligations to the college, including the full payment of all fines, must be arranged to the satisfaction of the manager of Student Accounts before transcripts will be released or sent.
+All transcript requests must include the student's signature, social security number, and name when attending Lakeland University.
+The cost of each transcript is $12.00 and will be fulfilled by the next business day if received by 12:00 p.m.
+Please note that all financial obligations to the university, including the full payment of all fines, must be arranged to the satisfaction of the manager of Student Accounts before transcripts will be released or sent.

-The student has the right to file a complaint with the U.S. Department of Education concerning alleged compliance issues on the part of Lakeland College.
+The student has the right to file a complaint with the U.S. Department of Education concerning alleged compliance issues on the part of Lakeland University.
 The contact information is as follows:

 Family Policy Compliance Office